• Art Magazine

 Modern censorship

-Feminist criticism and new perspectives
+Feminist critique and new perspectives

 She slipped into different roles herself, constantly transforming herself in front of the camera – almost as if holding up a mirror to our own societal expectations and self-images.
 Even though Cindy Sherman didn't directly engage with nude photography, her work has undoubtedly shaped our view of women and our discourse on femininity and cultural attribution.